-Teratoaenicity Lenalidomide is structurally related to thalidomide.
+Lenalidomide is structurally related to thalidomide.
 Thalidomide is a known human teratogenic active substance that causes severe life-threatening birth defects.
-Lenalidomide induced in outcome. monkeys malformations similar to those described with thalidomide If lenalidomide is taken during pregnancy, a teratogenic effect of lenalidomide in humans is expected
+Lenalidomide induced in outcome. monkeys malformations similar to those described with thalidomide If lenalidomide is taken during pregnancy, a teratogenic effect of lenalidomide in humans is expected.

-Neutropenia and thrombocytopenia

-Newly diagnosed multiple myeloma: patients who have undergone ASCT treated with lenalidomide maintenance
+Neutropenia and thrombocytopenia Newly diagnosed multiple myeloma: patients who have undergone ASCT treated with lenglidomide

-Lenalidomide maintenance after ASCT is associated with a higher frequency of grade 4 Overdose neutropenia compared to placebo maintenance (32.1% vs 26.7% [16.1% vs 1.8% after the start There is no specific experience in the management of lenalidomide overdose in patient Treatment-emergent AEs of neutropenia leading to lenalidomide discontinuation were reported in 2.2% of patients in CALGB 100104 and 2.4% of patients in IFM 2005-02, respectively.
+Lenalidomide maintenance after ASCT is associated with a higher frequency of grade 4 Overdose neutropenia compared to placebo maintenance (32.1% vs 26.7% [16.1% vs 1.8% after the start There is no specific experience in the management of lenalidomide overdose in patients.
+Treatment-emergent AFs of neutropenia leading to lenglidomide discontinuation were reported in 2.2% of patients in CALGB 100104 and 2.4% of patients in IFM 2005-02, respectively.
 Grade 4 essentially haematological.
-In the event of overdose, supportive care is advised. febrile neutropenia was reported at similar frequencies in the lenalidomide maintenance arms compared to placebo maintenance arms in both studies (0.4% vs 0.5% [0.4% vs 0.5% after the start of maintenance treatment] in CALGB 100104 and 0.3% vs 0% in IFM 2005-02, respectively) Lenalidomide maintenance after ASCT is associated with a higher frequency of grade 3 or 4 thrombocytopenia compared to placebo maintenance (37.5% vs 30.3% [17.9% vs 4.1% after the start of maintenance treatment] in CALGB 100104 and 13.0% vs 2.9% in IFM 2005-02, respectively).
+In the event of overdose, supportive care is advised. febrile neutropenia was reported at similar frequencies in the lenalidomide maintenance arms compared to placebo maintenance arms in both studies (0.4% vs 0.5% [0.4% vs 0.5% after the start of maintenance treatment] in CALGB 100104 and 0.3% vs 0% in IFM 2005-02, respectively) Lenalidomide maintenance after ASCT is associated with a higher frequency of grade 3 or 4 thrombocytopenia compared to placebo maintenance (37.5% vs 30.3% [17.9% vs 4.1% after the start Lenalidomide binds directly to cereblon, a component of a cullin ring E3 ubiquitin ligase who had not achieved a CR. of maintenance treatment I in CALGB 100104 and 13.0% vs 2.9% in IFM 2005-02, respectively).

-he combination of lenalidomide with low dose dexamethasone in newly diagnosed multiple myeloma patients is associated with a lower frequency of grade 4 neutropenia (8.5% in Rd and Rd18, compared with MPT (15%).
+Newly diagnosed multiple myeloma: patients who are not eligible for transplant treated with lenalidomide in combination with low dose dexamethasone he combination of lenalidomide with low dose dexamethasone in newly diagnosed multiple myeloma patients is associated with a lower frequency of grade 4 neutropenia (8.5% in Rd and Rd18, compared with MPT (15%).
 Grade 4 febrile neutropenia was observed infrequently (0.6% in Mechanism of action Rd and Rd18 compared with 0.7% in MPT).